JamesLawton/poseet-copy-01/content/pages/index.md

           Do you make more freethrows on the basketball court when you increase the angle of your elbow?
 How about how far a golf ball travels depending the rotation of your hips during the swing?
-These insights are normally hard to see, but poseet helps reveal what works best for you.
+These insights are normally hard to see, but Poseet helps reveal what works best for you.
 Research has shown that deliberate practice enhances the learning process and acquisition of skills.
         actions: